OriginalUtkin/IPv6-prefix-generator/IPv6Gene/README.md

 ## About
 This is improved version of V6Gene generator.

+* There are no exist allocation politics for prefixes with length less than 12.
+Generator can't generate them and can't generate new prefixes from them.
+But this prefixes could be found in seed prefix file and could be added to the binary trie during construct binary trie process.

 * Now random generate process is used just for generating `RIR` prefixes and called at the start  of the program.
+All randomly generated prefixes were added to trie and could be used in trie traversal generating phase as well.

 * After that trie traversal generating process is started.

-* Unlike V6gene , generator can generate prefixes from prefixes that were added to trie during generating process.
+* Unlike V6gene , new version of generator can generate prefixes from prefixes that were added to trie during generating process.

 * New `EU` prefixes could be generated from `LIR` or `ISP` prefixes.

-* This version of generator works better with level distribution parameter.

-* `level_distribution` was changed to `max_level` and just specify maximum possible level for trie.
+* `level_distribution` input argument was simplified.
+Now would be enough just specify required maximum trie level using `max_level` input argument that is used instead of `level_distribution`.

+* `RGR` input argument was removed.
+Script automatically calculate number of prefixes that will be generated randomly according to `depth_distribution`

 ## Usage
 * CLI